All Episodes

 You may react how you wish.

-Here's how I'm gonna react.
+Here's how I'm going to react.

-For any Republican member of the United States Senate who votes for Judge Sotomayor to reach the Supreme Court, I don't ever, and I mean ever want to hear from that senator ever one syllable about judicial activism,
+For any Republican member of the United States Senate who votes for Judge Sotomayor to reach the Supreme Court, I don't ever, and I mean ever, ever want to hear from that senator ever one syllable about judicial activism,

-about the need for the Supreme Court to interpret law and not craft it, about the need to honor the Constitution and the founder's intent.
+about the need for the Supreme Court to interpret law and not craft it, about the need to honor the Constitution and the founders' intent.

 I don't need to hear one stinking word on those subjects from any Republican senator who votes for Judge Sotomayor.